 Spray drift risk operating principles

-The APVMA has developed a risk assessment framework—APVMA Operating Principles in Relation to Spray Drift Risk.
-These operating principles describe the methods and scientific principles the APVMA uses to assess and manage spray drift issues.
+The Australian Pesticides and Veterinary Medicines Authority (APVMA) has developed a risk assessment framework for spray drift management.
+The spray drift risk assessment manual (SDRAM) describes the methods and scientific principles the APVMA uses to assess and manage spray drift issues.

 The Commonwealth of Australia and the states and territories work together to regulate agricultural chemicals and veterinary medicines in Australia.
 The Commonwealth, through the APVMA, assesses all such products prior to registration and determines how those products may be used by putting instructions and limitations on product labels.
 The individual states and territories are responsible for user compliance with these instructions and limitations.

-- ensure that registration and review processes deal adequately with spray-drift-related risks to human health, the environment and international trade
+- Ensure registration and review processes deal adequately with spray-drift-related risks to human health, the environment and international trade.

 In its latest refinement of these principles, the APVMA has followed a risk management approach consistent with its past experience, with current scientific understanding of spray drift risk and with current international methodologies.

 The APVMA's responsibility in relation to spray drift